confluentinc/examples/cloud-etl/docs/index.rst

 Setup
 -----

+Because this demo interacts with real resources in Kinesis, a destination storage service, and |ccloud|, you must set up some initial parameters to communicate with these services.

 #.
 By default, the demo reads the configuration parameters for your |ccloud| environment from a file at ``$HOME/.ccloud/config``.
 You can change this filename via the parameter ``CONFIG_FILE`` in :devx-examples:`config/demo.cfg|cloud-etl/config/demo.cfg`.
 Enter the configuration parameters for your |ccloud| cluster, replacing the values in ``<...>`` below particular for your |ccloud| environment:

    .. code:: shell